 Ranking a person’s risk

-in a line, ranked according to their risk of death, and then divide this line into 100
+in a line, ordered from low to high according to their risk of COVID-19 death, and then divide this line into 100

 equally sized groups, the person's score places them into a particular group.